I. Why Steel “Type” Matters in Cross-Border Procurement

 Case 1: Bending Cracks in a European Project

 A European buyer sourced brackets made from HR mild steel.
-The parts had tight bends, and scrap rates were high.
-After switching to CR DQ steel and slightly adjusting the bend radius, cracking disappeared and yield improved significantly.
+The design included tight bends, and scrap rates were high.
+After switching to CR DQ steel and slightly adjusting the bend radius, cracking was eliminated and yield improved.

 Case 2: Premature Rust in Coastal Markets

 A Middle Eastern distributor sold powder-coated CR cabinets into coastal areas.
-Within months, rust spots appeared at edges and damaged coating zones.
-Using HDG low carbon steel as the base material, combined with powder coating, solved the problem in later batches and reduced complaints.
+Rust appeared at edges and damaged coating zones within months.
+Later batches used HDG low carbon steel as the base material with powder coating, which reduced complaints and improved outdoor durability.

 Case 3: Frame Deformation in Logistics Equipment

-A North American customer reported deformation in pallet rack frames.
-The frames used mild steel of moderate thickness.
-The solution was to change to HSLA low carbon steel, keeping thickness similar but raising yield strength.
-The result was better performance without major design changes.
+A North American customer reported deformation in pallet rack frames made from mild steel.
+The solution was to switch to HSLA low carbon steel while keeping similar thickness.
+The frames gained better strength without requiring major design changes.

 XI.
 FAQ: Buyer Questions About Low Carbon Steel Types